kktse/kktse.github.io/_posts/2020-06-13-rsx-kinematic-curves.markdown

 geometry.

 ## Toe variation
-The change in the toe angle with bump is the toe variation, also known as _bump steer_.
+The change in toe angle with bump is the toe variation, also known as _bump steer_.
 When looking at the axle as a whole, the combined toe variation of each wheel results in _roll steer_.
 Toe variation is depicted with _steered angle_ to match the sign convention used in other graphs.
 The steering graph is